OpenCT/webgl-ct/README.md

 WebGL CT
 ========

 A system for simulating xray exposures and reconstructing into an image.
+The end goal is to be able to input slices reconstruct them, and view output with [this](http://www.lebarba.com/WebGL/Index.html).

 Simulation of exposure
 ----------------------